 Vance is hardly the only young, cynical, and bigoted candidate Trump could have chosen as his vice presidential running mate – there were many contenders possessing such qualifications.
 Nor is it Vance’s white working-class credentials alone which secured him the spot as Trump’s deputy.

-The most attractive quality Vance brings to the 2024 Trump campaign is that he helps solidify MAGA’s relationship with most reactionary elements of finance and monopoly capital.
+The most valuable quality Vance brings to the 2024 Trump campaign, though, is that he helps solidify MAGA’s relationship with the most reactionary elements of finance and monopoly capital.

 Twitter/X owner Elon Musk was ecstatic, having personally lobbied Trump for his pick alongside Tucker Carlson.
 Musk announced he would be contributing $45 million per month to the campaign.
 No doubt, he also hopes to woo Trump back to using X instead of only Truth Social.